 Codependency is based on a lie.
 Its symptoms develop to cope with the deep, but false and painful belief – that “I’m not worthy of love and respect.”
-In the chart to the left, core symptoms of codependency are in red, but nearly all the symptoms revolve around shame – the shame that accompanies rejection.
-This entire system operates beneath our awareness, and until we know it and feel it, we’re caught in its grip.
+The chart to the left shows core symptoms in red, but nearly all the symptoms revolve around shame – the shame that accompanies rejection.
+This entire system operates unconsciously.
+Until we know it and feel it, we’re caught in its grip.

 Symptoms of Codependency